 HTTP benchmarking tool that generates high load using multithreaded design and event notification systems

-wrk supports optional LuaJIT scripting for custom HTTP request generation, response processing, and reporting.
-This allows users to modify request methods, paths, headers, and bodies, or implement custom logic for complex testing scenarios.
-The tool is particularly useful for developers and system administrators who need to performance test web servers, APIs, and other HTTP services under realistic load conditions.
+wrk includes optional LuaJIT scripting support for custom HTTP request generation, response processing, and reporting.
+This allows users to modify request methods, paths, headers, and bodies, or implement complex testing scenarios.
+The tool outputs comprehensive metrics including thread statistics, latency measurements with standard deviation, and throughput data.